In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 The filters 'Time Range', 'Source Country' and 'Destination Country' do not affect the data in this widget.

-This section is located below the Summary section.
+This group is located below the Summary group.

-In the Fraud & Non-fraud Call Attempts section, you can find the pre-defined bar chart of fraudulent and non-fraudulent call attempts.
+In the Fraud & Non-fraud Call Attempts group, you can find the pre-defined bar chart of fraudulent and non-fraudulent call attempts.

 You can use the filters at the top of the page to get the relevant information.